chinpeerapat/linebot-openai-agent/README.md

-# Gemini Helper with LangChain and Vertex AI
+# LINE Bot with OpenAI Agent and Vertex AI

 ## Project Background

-This project is a LINE bot that uses Google's Vertex AI Gemini models through LangChain to generate responses to both text and image inputs.
-The bot can answer questions in Traditional Chinese and provide detailed descriptions of images.
+This project is a LINE bot that uses both OpenAI Agent functionality and Google's Vertex AI Gemini models to generate responses to text inputs.
+The bot can answer questions in Traditional Chinese and provide helpful information.

 ## Screenshot